m3db/m3/DEVELOPER.md

 (4) Fix, rinse, and repeat.

 (5) Polish up the PR, ensure CI signs off, and coverage increases.
 Then ping someone to take a look and get feedback!

+## M3DB Website
+The [M3DB website](https://m3metrics.io/) is hosted via netlify.
+It is configured to run `make site-build` and then serving the contents of the /m3metrics.io directory.
+The site is built and republished every time there is a push to master.